 Common Mestra Coloration, Characteristics and Size

-The Common Mestra is a small, fragile pearly white butterfly with darker brownish-colored fringes.
+The Common Mestra (Mestra amymone) is a small, fragile pearly white butterfly with darker brownish-colored fringes.
 It features orange flourishes on the trailing edge of its hindwing.

 The butterfly is also called Noseburn Wanderer, Texas Bagvein and Texas Bag-wing.